-AgentKit is a framework for creating and orchestrating AI Agents, from single model inference calls to multi-agent systems that use tools.
-Designed with orchestration at it’s core, AgentKit enables developers to build, test, and deploy reliable AI applications at scale.
+AgentKit is a framework to build AI Agents, from single model inference calls to multi-agent systems that use tools.
+Designed with orchestration at its core, AgentKit enables developers to build, test, and deploy reliable AI applications at scale.

 How AgentKit works

 AgentKit enables developers to compose simple single-agent systems or entire systems of agents in which multiple agents can work together.
-Agents are combined into “Networks” which include a Router to determine which Agent should be called.
-They system’s memory is recorded as Network State which can be used by the Router, Agents or Tools, which can be used to enable the Agents’ Models to perform tasks.
+Agents are combined into Networks which include a Router to determine which Agent should be called.
+Their system’s memory is recorded as Network State which can be used by the Router, Agents or Tools to collaborate on tasks.

 The entire system is orchestration-aware and allows for customization at runtime for dynamic, powerful AI workflows and agentic systems.
 Here is what a simple Network looks like in code: